 Chris Bentchetler’s signature ski has been part of the Atomic line for over a decade, and its little brother, the Bent 100, has established itself as one of skiing’s best deals.
 For 2023, the Bent family of twin-tips has blossomed into quite the clan, with five new models, including a couple of junior iterations.
 The Bent 110 slips in between the returning 120 and 100, and terrain park acrobats will want to check out the new Bent 90.

-To give you an idea of what a steal the Bent Chetler 100 was when it was introduced four years ago, Atomic understandably raised its retail price by $100 a year later, and it was still the best value in the category.
-But the Bent Chetler 100 is more than just a good deal; it’s a wonderfully versatile ski that’s as easy to ski in off-trail conditions as any AMW model at any price.
-The …READ MORE
+To give you an idea of what a steal the Bent Chetler 100 was when it was introduced five years ago, Atomic understandably raised its retail price by $100 a year later, and it was still the best value in the category.
+But the Bent 100 is more than just a good deal; it’s a wonderfully versatile ski that’s as easy to ski in off-trail conditions as any AMW model at any price.
+The key …READ MORE

-Depending on where and how you ski, the Maverick 88 Ti may be the best of the top 3 models in the latest all-mountain series from Atomic, despite residing on the lowest rung of the pricing ladder.
+Depending on where and how you ski, the Maverick 88 Ti may be the best of the top 3 models in the current all-mountain series from Atomic, despite residing on the lowest rung of the pricing ladder.
 It arcs the best short-radius turns of the bunch despite a mid-radius sidecut that’s equally comfortable when allowed to run for the barn.
 Its tail is supportive without being flashy, gradually releasing its grip as it crosses the …READ MORE